 - Paul Johnson Motor Services (Tel: 01553 691742)

 - AVR (Tel: 01553 766646)

 - Kerry Motor Services (Tel: 01366 381337)

 - Setch MOT Centre (Tel: 01553 813074)

-To apply for a special event vehicle licence you'll need to send with your application:
+To apply for a special event vehicle licence you'll need:

-- an MOT certificate (from one of the approved testing stations)
+- a vehicle test certificate (from one of the approved testing stations)